how to deal with haters in life

 1. Analyze if you’re dealing with a hater

 Just because someone’s outing their criticism doesn’t automatically make them a hater.
-That’s why you need to analyze whether they’re straight-up hating or giving you advice.
+That’s why you need to analyze whether they’re straight-up hating or giving you well-meaning advice.

 2. Accept valid criticism, discard the rest

 That’s why you should study the criticism others are giving you.
 Is it true?
-Are they saying those things for your well-being?
+Are they saying those things for your benefit?
 Are they trustworthy?
 Do they like you?
 Do they want the best for you?

 3. Ask if there’s a lesson to learn